BushmanLab/bilateria/README.md

 # bilateria
 Code for generating figures and statistics for bilaterian animal microbiome project.
-The bulk of the code for this project can be found in bilateria.R.
+The bulk of the code for this project can be found in bilateria.R with additional code in the `speciesArea` directory.

 # R libraries
 You will need to have the following R libraries installed for various code chunks: